laravel/docs/filesystem.md

 #### Temporary URLs

-For files stored using the `s3` or `rackspace` driver, you may create a temporary URL to a given file using the `temporaryUrl` method.
+For files stored using the `s3` you may create a temporary URL to a given file using the `temporaryUrl` method.
 This methods accepts a path and a `DateTime` instance specifying when the URL should expire:

     $url = Storage::temporaryUrl(
         'file.jpg', now()->addMinutes(5)